A Uganda Safari

 Where you want to go

 Hiking through forest to see habituated gorillas is simply the most intense wildlife experience the planet can offer.
 But you pay for the honor.
-Gorilla permits cost $700 per person (you spend one hour with the gorillas).
-Chimpanzee permits cost $200 at Kibale National Park (the best place), but as little as $25 in Toro-Semliki Wildlife Reserve.
+Gorilla permits cost US$800 per person (you spend one hour with the gorillas).
+Chimpanzee permits cost US$250 at Kibale National Park (the best place), but are cheaper (between US$100 and US$120) at other sites such as Kyambura Gorge, Budongo Forest and Kalinzu Forest Reserve.
 With all aspects of a gorilla safari being expensive, the best way of keeping Uganda safari costs down is by not seeing the gorillas at all.
 Uganda has many other protected areas full of interesting wildlife that can be visited for much less.

 • 8